 - What tools have you used to manage to work remotely?

-It’s good to know if you candidate knows their way around Skype, Slack or project management tools such as Trello.
+It’s good to know if you candidate knows their way around Skype, Slack or project management tools such as Toggl Plan.
 It may not be a deciding factor, but will reduce onboarding time.

 - What does your workspace look like as a remote worker?